etclabscore/eth-x-chainspec/README.md

-:construction: Toward building a chain configuration standard that can be implemented by any Ethereum-ready client to describe and configure network and chain parameters.
+:construction: Toward building a chain configuration standard that can be implemented by any Ethereum-ready client to describe and configure chain parameters.

 #### Why